Two Laysan albatross chicks hatch at Kahuku Point

 Volunteers have worked for year to stabilize the dunes and remove invasive species at Kahuku Point, one of the few remaining places on Oahu with intact coastal strand habitat that includes ohai, yellow-faced bees, Hawaiian monk seals, and nesting green sea turtles.

-They have also worked with the USFWS’s Pacific Islands Coastal Program, Hawaii Marine Animal Response, and Turtle Bay Resort to control predators of the birds, primarily mongooses, using humane traps.
+They have also worked with the USFWS’s Pacific Islands Coastal Opens in a new tabProgram Opens in a new tab, Hawaii Marine Animal Opens in a new tabResponse Opens in a new tab, and Turtle Bay Resort Opens in a new tab to control predators of the birds, primarily mongooses, using humane traps.

 “Restoring land that we’ve helped conserve is a key part of our mission,” says executive director Adam Borello in a news release.
 “When the community comes together with the support of partner organizations, we see what a tremendous impact it can make.
 The return of the Laysan albatrosses shows how important it is to preserve these special places on the North Shore.”